radoslavraynov/Thesis/README.md

 ## Latest version

-The latest version of the thesis is the document `thesis.pdf` in the main directory.
+The latest version of the thesis is the document `THESIS.pdf` in the main directory.
 The other recent versions, along with the last version, are listed as `thesis_[date].pdf`

 ## How to run